cherrywoods/swift-meta-serialization/README.md

 meta-serialization is a framework to simplify writing new serialisation libraries for the swift standard library environment (Encodable, Decodable, etc.)
 It's aim is to let anyone create a serialization library that works with the swift serialization framework by nearly just writing the real serialization code.

-This framework has is **untested**!
+This framework is **untested**!
-I would really appreciate your help testing this framework.
+Any help is welcome.

 ## What it does
-meta-serialization provides a layer inbetween your serialization framework and the swift standard library interface (mainly Encoder and Decoder) and furthermore provides you blueprints for some kinds of frontends.
+meta-serialization provides a layer inbetween your serialization framework and the swift standard library interface (mainly Encoder and Decoder) and implements most of the overhead Encoder and Decoder require.
 ### What it does in many words
 meta-serialization provides a MetaEncoder and MetaDecoder, that depend on a so-called Translator.